By Leika Kihara and Daniel Flynn

-Europe is still wrestling with a crippling debt crisis and the U.S. Federal Reserve is buying up domestic government debt to safeguard a stop-start economic bounceback there.
+Europe continues to wrestle with a crippling debt crisis, and the U.S. Federal Reserve is buying up domestic government debt to safeguard a stop-start economic bounceback in the United States.

-"I think the world economy is going to go right down and it has happened at a time when financial markets are still fragile," said a central banker of a G7 country who declined to be named.
+"I think the world economy is going to go right down, and it has happened at a time when financial markets are still fragile," said a G7 central banker who declined to be named.

 Japan's triple disaster, unprecedented in a major developed economy, is already disrupting global manufacturing.